Despite turning mainstream from being esoteric, this is one of those functions that have been adopted widely but have varying success levels.

 We first integrated the data sources into a data warehouse with automated handshakes and implemented the campaign management platform.
 This was followed by a re-jigging of the entire campaign operations, standardization of campaign artefacts, automation of data collection and bonus point calculation and integration of offer mapping within the campaign workflow.
 In 6 months’ time, the client was able to increase the campaign velocity by 100% with ZERO addition in headcount, thereby achieving the intended marketing campaign velocity..

 This isn’t a challenge only for smaller brands.
 Even highly successful brands of today have gone through this trough.
-We have helped customers that were not able to run more than 25 campaigns a month, despite million dollar investments on campaign management platforms.
+We have helped customers that were not able to run more than 25 campaigns a month, despite million dollar investments on campaign management services and platforms.

 So, if you want to save yourself from the ignominy of a potential marketing automation failure, here’s what you need to do.

 - Break down campaign activities into smaller tasks and assign SLAs for each